PedalCure4

 The Route

-Cycle 690 km, climb 7,750 m, and experience 5 unforgettable days on a point-to-point tour through South Australia’s most iconic cycling regions.
+Cycling 690 km, climbing 7,750 m, and experiencing 5 unforgettable days on a point-to-point tour through South Australia’s most iconic cycling regions.
 From rugged coastlines to rolling vineyards, every stage offers breathtaking scenery and a rewarding challenge.

-Along the way, you’ll connect with local communities and take part in evening events that raise awareness of Motor Neurone Disease in rural areas.
+Along the way, the tour will connect with local communities and take part in evening events that raise awareness of Motor Neurone Disease in rural areas.

 Norwood Football Club